kaltura/developer-platform/workflows/group_management/readme.md

 ## Create group
-Groups are created as a user with type GROUP.
+Groups are created as a user with type GROUP [KalturaUserType::GROUP].
 User ids should not contain spaces.
 Group name can be set using full name, otherwise group will show up with id.